 A little while ago, our Coupler.io Product Lead, Julia Ryzhkova, had the chance to speak on The Digital Project Management Podcast with host Galen Low.

-So, here’s a behind the scenes look at how our product managers build complex software solutions with fully-distributed teams: ‘Project Teams Without Project Managers: Exploring The PM Dilemma’.
+So, here’s a behind-the-scenes look at how our product managers build complex software solutions with fully distributed teams: ‘Project Teams Without Project Managers: Exploring The PM Dilemma’.

 Stuff You Should Know

-No matter the topic, co-hosts Josh and Chuck never fail to deliver fascinating, well-researched content.
-With episodes ranging from Your Gut is Also a Brain to The Ins and Outs of Beekeeping, this podcast is a mixed bag, but it’s also packed full of interesting facts about how the world works.
-There are over 2000 episodes to check out, so who knows — you might just learn something that comes in handy one day.
+Stuff You Should Know co-hosts Josh and Chuck never fail to deliver fascinating, well-researched content.
+With episodes ranging from Your Gut is Also a Brain to The Ins and Outs of Beekeeping, this podcast is a mixed bag, but it’s also jam-packed with interesting facts about how the world works.
+With an archive of over 2000 episodes, you’re almost guaranteed to stumble across a topic that piques your interest.